How to Hire a Kitchen Remodeling Contractor

 Take the time to interview prospective contractors.
 Remember that you and your pro will be sharing the space and making decisions together for the duration of the project.
 Connecting with a person and being able to communicating well is more important than the numbers, which can always be negotiated.
 At the initial phase, it’s key to pick someone that you feel comfortable working with.

 Here are some questions you can use to start off your interview:

-What are your payment terms?
 A contractor’s payment terms often depend on the scope of the work.
 Generally, the contractor will ask for an initial deposit of up to 30-50% of the total budget.
 It’s not recommended to pay the entire job up front.
 You should hold a significant portion of the money until the project is completed, and all details are to your satisfaction.

-Do you provide itemized pricing?
 A quality contractor will provide a price estimate itemized with cost of labor, demolition, materials, electrical, plumbing, permits, and more.
 An itemized list is important because you may encounter unexpected expenses midway through your project.
 For example, say you discover mold in your walls.
 To properly clean it, you need to trim back your existing budget, so you decide to put in a less expensive countertop than the one originally discussed.
 It’ll be important to know the exact cost of the first countertop, to make sure you’re credited back the right amount.

-Who will be working at the site?
 Your contractor will not be the only person working on site; in fact, they may not do any of the physical labor.
 It is very common for GCs to be responsible for supervising and coordinating multiple projects and job sites including your project.
 Ask your contractor for a list of subs that they are using.
 The subcontractors are the muscle behind the remodel, and you’ll want to know who they are.

 Construction bids are not the place to bargain-hunt.
 The lowest bid may result in disappointing work, costing you in the long run.
 Evaluate bids based on the contractor’s competence and experience executing similar projects.